Connect with us

 This makes it possible for an individual with a net monthly salary of as low as Sh40,000 to acquire a house for his family.

-HF Group recently said it was seeking to accelerate adoption of appropriate technology for use in low-cost projects for middle and low income earners – who form the bulk of the country’s population.
+HF recently said it was seeking to accelerate the adoption of appropriate technology for use in low-cost projects for middle and low-income earners.

-The firm said it hoped to ride on new technology to build homes priced at Sh1 million to Sh3 million.
+The firm aims to use new technology to build homes priced between Sh1 million and Sh3 million.
+It is in talks with Brazilian and Mexican investors for financing.

 High prices of land, coupled with double-digit interest rates on bank loans are often cited as the major hindrances to the development of affordable housing.